 I facilitate many different highly-interactive classes devoted to exploring myriad diversity, equity, and inclusion-related topics.
+I strive to provide content that is engaging, practical, and inclusive of participants at all different points in their own DEI journeys.
 Below are descriptions of the most frequently requested classes and I routinely collaborate with employers to create customized classes specific to their organizational needs and interests.
 I welcome your inquiries!

 Understanding bias and prejudice: bringing the unconscious conscious: This class supports participants increasing their awareness of their own personal biases - both explicit and implicit - and how these biases impact the ways in which we navigate the world.
 Learning to give your first impressions a second look is a challenging undertaking that requires humility, curiosity, and patience.
 I use a combination of videos, polls, storytelling, and slides to define and explore some of the biases and prejudices that impact many of us, oftentimes outside of our conscious awareness.
 We explore effective techniques of challenging some of the scripts that we have inherited and as well as practical strategies for being a better ally and interrupting others’ biased and prejudicial language.
 This class can serve as the catalyst for a lifelong journey of exploring and challenging our biases and prejudices.

-Reducing bias in the hiring process: Geared specifically for hiring managers, Human Resources staff, and any staff involved in the hiring process, in this class we do a deeper dive into how implicit biases can negatively impact our ability to make the best choices in the recruiting and hiring processes.
-I'll provide proactive guidance on how to recognize and overcome the unintentional barriers we may be creating in every step of the hiring process, from creating the job description to making a job offer.
-I additionally share guidance on permissible (and impermissible) questions to ask during the interview process and practical ways to better explore in interviews a candidate's experience working in a multicultural work environment.
+Reducing bias in the hiring lifecycle: In this workshop, geared specifically for hiring managers, Human Resources staff, and individuals involved in interview panels, we do a deeper dive into the myriad implicit biases that can negatively impact our ability to make the best choices in the recruiting and hiring processes.
+I provide practical guidance on how to recognize and overcome the unintentional barriers we may be creating in every step of the hiring process, including providing guidance on the following: